Join us Wednesday at 1 p.m. for Midday Cabaret: CAST EDITION with Alec Cameron Lugo & Andrew Wade from The Story of My Life.

-Joe Theissen and Malia Tippets have each appeared in numerous Broadway Rose productions separately; they also shared the stage in Fly By Night, Guys and Dolls, A 1940s Radio Christmas Carol, and Up and Away.
-Off-stage partners as well, they’re joining the FINAL Midday Cabaret which will include an exciting company announcement.
+September 2: Joe Theissen and Malia Tippets have appeared in many Broadway Rose productions, and shared the stage in Fly By Night, Guys and Dolls, Up and Away and more.

 August 26: Charles Cook, who was cast in Ain’t Misbehavin‘ and Crazy For You (both were canceled).
 Instead his debut was on Midday Cabaret!